JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 4 - Telecommunicatuions, the Internet, Intranets, and Extranets.md

 	- A primary source of news and information
 	- An indispensable conduit for commerce
 	- A popular hub for social interaction, entertainment, and communication
+- A collection of tens of millions of server computers that work together as one in an Internet service using hyperlink technology to provide information to billions of users

 ## How the Web Works